Is it illegal to feed seagulls?

 What can be done about fouling?

 Unfortunately, there is nothing that can be done specifically about fouling.
 However, you should also see the advice about seagulls nesting on your property below.
 It may be appropriate to consider bird proofing works to your own roof and other suitable nesting sites and if the seagulls are on someone else’s property, you may wish to speak to the owner or occupier of that property and ask them to consider proofing their property too.
-Any commercial pest control contractor would usually be happy to advise you in this respect.
+We suggest contacting local pest control contractors for their advice.

 What can be done about aggressive gulls dive-bombing and attacking people?